Using WordPress for E-Commerce

 Recently I found myself sharing the stage with this e-commerce expert that I respect a lot.
 I had just finished writing my Shopify review and was keen to know his preferred e-commerce platform.
 He was quite vocal in proclaiming that, "the only reason people do not use WordPress for e-commerce is that there is no one hard selling it."

-The foremost reason to use WordPress is that it is WordPress.
+The foremost reason to use WordPress is that it is extremely popular.
 Just look at these impressive statistics:

-- There are 60 million installations of WordPress.
+- There are an estimated 75+ million installations of WordPress.

-- One-sixth of all sites, in the top million sites by traffic, are powered by WordPress.
+- Approximately 30 percent of all sites, in the top million sites by traffic, are powered by WordPress.

 - WordPress is completely free, open source, and built entirely by volunteers.